SHPEUCF/apptutorial/_pages/assignments/Part1.md

   </Text>
 ...
 ```
-**Note:** This is slighly different from CSS3, if you are familiar with it.
+**Note:** This is slighly different from CSS, if you are familiar with it.
 Check out fontWeight (instead of font-weight), for example.
 See [React Native Style](https://facebook.github.io/react-native/docs/style) for more.
 {: .notice--info}

 And then imagine this being repeated for every other line of code that you write.
 Not only will you be duplicating styling most of time, but it will be way too clutered for you to be able to follow your code after you write it.